sjm-practice/github-battle/README.md

     * needs a space after :
     * TBD, remove last return (blank line) -it adds a blank line before next line of code (not usually needed)
 * pt (individual propType), add another var param / move $END$ to end of line (after comma), so hitting enter last time brings you to end of line (easier to add more lines that way)
+* use strict, change single quotes to double quotes in rcc (and other templates)
+*